blacksanddesignsandbranding-dot/account-takeover-risk-scorer/README.md

 is not permitted.
 (Adjust this line to match your actual listing terms.)

 ---
-*If you find this middleware useful for your stack, consider giving this repo a ⭐ to help other developers find it.*
+-*If you find this middleware useful for your stack, consider giving this repo a ⭐ to help other developers find it.*